enury/collation-viz/README.md

 ## Content
 This repository contains:
 - **collation results** of the *Declamations* of Calpurnius Flaccus in JSON format
-- **jupyter notebook** where it is possible to modify, search or filter the collation, and save the new results
+- **jupyter notebooks** where it is possible to modify, search or filter the collation, and save the new results.
+The pycoviz-appmode notebook is meant to be viewed as an app in browser when launching [binder](https://mybinder.org/)
 - **HTML alignment tables** to visualize not only variant readings, but also notes, links to digital facsimile, etc.

 ## Collation results